from training.npr.org: https://training.npr.org/2015/08/23/5-principles-of-web-writing/

 Grammar and spelling are important

 This doesn’t require much explanation.
 Our public radio audiences can spot grammar and spelling flubs from a mile away.
 Always make sure to get the names and correct spellings of all people in your stories, even if they don’t appear in your tape.
 You might use their quotes or photos in your web version of the story.
-If you need some assistance on style, check out our guide to style guides.

 You can say it better than your source — summarize